Thvnvtos/SNN-delays/README.md

 #  Learning Delays in Spiking Neural Networks using Dilated Convolutions with Learnable Spacings

-This repository contains the code used to obtain the results in [Learning Delays in Spiking Neural Networks using Dilated Convolutions with Learnable Spacings](https://arxiv.org/abs/2306.17670)

 ## Dependencies
 ### Python
 Please use Python 3.9 and above ```python>=3.9```